akm-akm/akm-whatsapp-bot/docs/heroku-hosting.md

 `DEEPAI` The api key for nsfw detection in images from deepai.org. (optional)

 `SEARCH_STICKER` The api from [Rapid API](https://rapidapi.com/microsoft-azure-org-microsoft-cognitive-services/api/bing-image-search1/) if you want to use the search sticker (ss) feature. (optional)

+`CHATBOT_API` The api key from [Rapid API](https://rapidapi.com/lemur-engine-lemur-engine-default/api/harley-the-chatbot) for the chatbot to work in the inbox. (optional)

 - Now click on Deploy tab and scroll to the bottom and click on deploy.
  <br/><img width = "500px" src='images/deploy.png'></img>